Strange Darling

 This isn't the deepest story, which is something that I needed to set up here.
 This is more about the acting and their interactions to fill in the backstory.
 Seeing Gallner chase and stalk Fitzgerald in two of the first three chapters we see, we assume that he's the villain.
 I also think this is a classic idea as we assume that men would be the aggressor.
 Since we are seeing him come after her, that also adds to it.
 There are elements for this taken from chapter one dialogue.
 The tension is there from the beginning with seeing if the Demon will catch her.
 The story then builds to the climax though and it makes both characters shades of grey.
 I'll say here that both Fitzgerald and Gallner are great here.
 They're perfect for their roles.

 I'll then just finish out going over the rest of the cast.
 Jason Patric is our opening narrator to set the stage.
 I didn't even realize that until looking at the cast list.
 Giovanni Ribisi also voices a character that we don't see.
 He's also a producer and this is his feature film debut as a cinematographer.
 Begley and Hershey are great as this quirky older couple that are living in the woods.
-Other than that, the rest of the cast rounded this out for what was needed.
+Other than that, we get to meet others in the last few chapters to finish telling the tale.
+The rest of the cast rounded this out for what was needed.

 All that is left then is filmmaking.
 This is where the movie shines.
 I've already gone on about the editing about how we jump in the middle, which hooks us.
 We then get backstory to develop the characters before moving back to action to keep us engaged.
 I was impressed here.
 I'd say that the cinematography was also good.
 How things were shot and the framing was great.
-This looks good there.
 They do creative things here.
 The effects were also well done.
-They looked to be practical, which impressed me.
+They looked practical, which impressed me.
 Part of this is credit to how things were shot as well.
+Something I noticed this time around, a character changes their perception of things after they see a flash of something.
+It makes more sense for a character name and why certain things happen.
 Other than that, I enjoyed what they did with the soundtrack.
 There is a recurring use of the song Love Hurts.
 It is even in the world of the movie.
 As a fan of that song, that's a perk.
 The rest fit the atmosphere needed.

 In conclusion, I thought this was a solid film.
 What I knew coming in made this sound good and it lived up to those expectations.
-How they present the story was interesting and it kept me engaged.
+How they presented the story was interesting and it kept me engaged.
 The best part here is the acting.
 Our two lead performers do an excellent job.
 This is also well made with the cinematography, framing, effects and soundtrack.
 I'm glad that I didn't sleep on this one.
-It is added to my list to hopefully get in a rewatch before the end of the year to see where it falls with my list.
+It held up with that second watch and I wouldn’t be shocked to see this in my top ten, at the least.

 My Rating: 8.5 out of 10